LiterallyScripts/Mini-Discord/README.md

 - Multiple accounts (add an infinite number of accounts using your discord tokens)
 - Channel and catagory viewer (shows everything but vc channels)
 - Messaging in servers (not in dms currently)

+# HOW TO INSTALL
+Download the start.bat file and run it in a folder, it will do the rest itself!